 Good IP practices and standards toward certification for effective commercialization in the regional and global markets

 Innovation, entrepreneurship, networking and collaboration for shared interests in IP commercialization opportunities

-The ability to protect and develop intellectual property (IP) into economic and social prosperity is the core competency for economies, innovators, and enterprises around the world to serve their respective societies.
+The ability to protect and develop intellectual property (IP) from innovation into economic and social prosperity is the core competency for economies, innovators, and enterprises around the world to serve their respective societies.